Fix iPhone 17 Connected to Wi-Fi but Internet Not Working iOS 26 Update

 Solution 2: Try to enable and disable Airplane Mode on your device

-Airplane mode is a useful way to refresh network settings on the iPhone.
-When you enable Airplane Mode, the iPhone disconnects from all wireless connections, including Wi-Fi.
+Airplane mode is a helpful feature for refreshing network settings on the iPhone.
+When activated, Airplane Mode disconnects the iPhone from all wireless connections, including Wi-Fi.

 2. Select “Airplane Mode.”